KeithCes/Bringers/Bringers/notes.md

 # stuff to do soon
+- refresh bringer listings on cancel/complete
 - add stripe fee (no refund of stripe fee on cancel?)
 - TESTING!!!!
-- add number of orders/bringers placed/completed/cancelled
 - add rating after order
 - add address to your profile for editting
 - update stripe when users name/email/phone changed